jayneel-p/jaywalkin/src/pages/articles/article1.md

 ---
-title: "Introduction to Optical Tweezers and Statistical Mechanics"
+title: "Introduction to Optical Tweezers and Statistical Mechanics (Test Article)"
 description: "An exploration of LaTeX and markdown, and there integration with my website.
-Mostly I am trying to explore how to convert Latex documents in to markdownfiles.
-I have been having some trouble with rendering figures and some instances of latex equations (i.e aligned environment)"
+I am testing different ways to integrate LaTeX with markdown (i.e KaTex, MathJax,...)
+I have been having some trouble with rendering figures and some instances of latex equations (i.e aligned environment).
+Below is a formated article using KaTeX."
 date: "2025-05-05"
 tags: ["physics","latex"]
 layout: ../../layouts/ArticleLayoutTest.astro